kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 Get the latest [clusterctl release](https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases) and place it in your path.
 If a release isn't available, or you might prefer to build the latest version from master you can use `go get sigs.k8s.io/cluster-api/provider-aws/...`.

-Before launching clusterctl, you need to define in your shell environment some variables (`AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`).
+Before launching clusterctl, you need to define a few environment variables (`AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`).
 You thus need an AWS user with sufficient permissions:

-1. You can create that user and assign the permissions by your self.
+1. You can create that user and assign the permissions manually.
-2. Or you can use the `clusterawsadm` tool for this.
+2. Or you can use the `clusterawsadm` tool.

 ### Installing clusterawsadm